mengdii/indiepublishing/README.md

 ## Dataset
 Independent publications.csv and Independent publishers.csv:
 The main datasets comprise content summaries of publications and self-introductions of publishers, which were manually collected from the websites of independent publishers, PDF catalogs from independent publishers, and Instagram posts by independent publishers.
+The dataset currently contains 1105 publications from 182 publishers.

 ## Methods
 The methods used in this thesis include text analysis, clustering and topic modeling.
 During preprocessing, words in British English are converted to American English in unify_to_american_english.py.
 For topic modeling, the content summaries of all publications are stored in a .json file, where each publication is stored in a dictionary (in text_to_json.py).
 Other preprocessing steps for topic modeling include lowercasing, removing stopwords, numbers and punctuations, and tokenizing, which is done in topic_modeling.py.